 The Arora Group opened their first city center hotel, the Intercontinental London – The O2, in 2017 and has since expanded into the country house hotel sector with the opening of Fairmont Windsor Park and the acquisition of Luton Hoo Hotel, Golf & Spa in December 2021.

-The purchase of County Mall continues portfolio diversification, and the mall is well-positioned to meet local demand for social and leisure activities.
+The purchase of Overline House County Mall in Crawley continues portfolio diversification, and the mall is well-positioned to meet local demand for social and leisure activities.

 Sanjay Arora, strategic director for the Arora Group, said, “Our acquisition of County Mall continues our objective of developing a robust, diversified portfolio.”